-- 4. Scholarships are awarded on a fall/spring basis.
+- 1. All applicants must be fully admitted and degree seeking; must not already have an Associate or Bachelor degree. - 2.
+Must be a US citizen or permanent resident alien. - 3.
+Beginning in the 2022-23 year, students receiving the Academic, Merit, Rocket High, Student Life Ambassador Merit and Academic, and SkillsUSA scholarships may enroll in at least 12 hours the first semester and receive full value of award amount.
+15-hour enrollment is required for each semester afterwards. - 4.
+Scholarships are awarded on a fall/spring basis.
 Scholarships cannot be used for summer sessions (unless otherwise stipulated). - 5.
 Scholarships are good for a total of up to four consecutive semesters or until the student receives an Associate degree, whichever is earlier, provided the student meets renewal requirements.
-If the student is not enrolled for a semester the scholarship is lost.
-Depending on the scholarship requirements the student may be able to reapply. - 6.
+If the student is not enrolled for a semester the scholarship is lost. - 6.
 Scholarship applications must be completed and submitted with items needed by the stated deadline; first to apply and submit all documentation will receive preference; waiting list applies after stated deadline.
 Scholarships will be awarded to the extent funds are available. - 7.
-ACT, Compass, and other assessment scores are accepted for some scholarship applications. - 8.
+ACT, Accuplacer, and other assessment scores are accepted for some scholarship applications. - 8.
 SAU Tech scholarship funds only pay for tuition (in-state only), unless otherwise notated.
 Only one scholarship awarded per student. - 9.
 Scholarships are reviewed at the end of the spring semester to determine if renewal requirements are met (i.e., "at year end"). - 10.
-These scholarships are merit based, but the Financial Aid Office will encourage and strongly recommend students fill out a FAFSA and apply with other aid sources.
+These scholarships are merit based, but the Financial Aid Office will encourage and strongly recommend students fill out a FAFSA and apply with other aid sources. - 11.
+For students who are in "restricted programs" (hours for a specific program are restricted to a certain hour enrollment), scholarship amounts will not be pro-rated.
+Students will receive the full value of the scholarship.